 First, Dr. Allen will conduct a physical exam and discuss the patient’s medical history and current symptoms with them directly.
 If Dr. Allen feels that further testing is warranted, they will most likely refer the patient to a radiologist to complete a CT scan, PET scan, MRI, or ultrasound.
 Other exams can also include a biopsy and blood test among a few others.
 Make sure you discuss your diagnostic options and preferences with Dr. Allen.

 CT and MRI exams are typically used to detect the staging of the cancer if it exists.
 There are 4 primary staging groups of kidney cancer in addition to more specific subcategories that detail how the cancer developed and possibly spread to other areas of the body.

 For a majority of patients who are diagnosed with kidney cancer, robotic surgery will be the procedure of choice.
 Specifically, the da Vinci Nephrectomy procedure is very effective in removing cancerous tissue while inflicting minimal side effects on the patient themselves.
 Each case is very unique, so patients will need to consult with Dr. Allen about all available treatment options and which method will be best for them specifically.

-If you have more questions about kidney cancer or believe that you may be at risk, schedule an appointment with urologist David C. Allen in Athens, GA.
+If you have more questions about kidney cancer or believe that you may be at risk, don’t wait to schedule an appointment with urologist David C. Allen, MD in Athens, GA.
 Dr. Allen is board-certified by the American Board of Urology and has over 35 years of experience effectively treating patients with kidney cancer.
-Give our office a call today at (706) 543-2718, or request an appointment in Athens, GA.
+Give our office a call today at (706) 543-2718, to schedule an appointment in Athens, GA.
 Our office is just a short drive from Watkinsville, Danielsville, Jefferson, and Winder.